elastic/apm-pipeline-library/vars/README.md

 ```

 ## isUpstreamTrigger
-Check if the build was triggered by an upstream job, being it possible to add some filters.
+Check if the build was triggered by an upstream job, being it possible to add a filter for the upstream cause.

 ```
 def upstreamTrigger = isUpstreamTrigger()